-By the time Raja Ram Singh met the Guru at Dhaka probably towards the second half of 1668, the Guru would have been preparing to return to Patna.
+By the time Raja Ram Singh met the Guru somewhere near Munger (Bihar) probably towards the second half of 1668, the Guru would have been preparing to return to Patna.
 However, ever ready to make any sacrifice for others, the Guru agreed to accompany the Raja on such a prolonged and perilous expedition instead of returning immediately to Patna.
 Raja Ram Singh was a Sikh of the Guru and had secured the Guru's freedom to move around, albeit, officially, while still in his custody.

 The Guru and the Raja crossed river Brahmaputra towards the end of 1668 to reach Dhubri visited by Guru Nanak.
 The Raja stopped at Rangamati and went on to surround Gohati.
-The Guru was able to negotiate peace between the two sides and stopped further bloodshed.
-Both sides built a mound called Teghpur or Tegh Parbat to commemorate the peace treaty.